urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 -   **Existing directory**: use this option if you already created a folder which will contain all the subdirectories and files for this particular project.
 Choose that folder here.
 -   **Version Control**: choose this option if you are going to work with a repository already stored in GitHub.

-For our own project, let's go ahead and choose 'New Directory' and let's name our project: '2024-data-manipulation-UWIN'
+For our own project, let's go ahead and choose 'New Directory' and let's name our project: '2025_data_cleaning'

 ### Other files inside the main directory

 You will have a series of directories inside your project, depending on the type of work that you'll be working on.
 Some people recommend following the same structure that you would use if creating an r package.
-However, I think that at a minimum, you could have the following structure:
+However, we think that at a minimum, you could have the following structure:

 <p float="center">
   <img src="./images/dir_str.png" width="500" height="auto" />